Alan Ladd: Biography

 Ladd enrolled in North Hollywood High School on February 18, 1930.
-He became a high-school swimming and diving champion and participated in high school dramatics in his senior year, including the role of Ko-Ko in The Mikado.
+He became a high-school swimming and diving champion and participated in high-school dramatics in his senior year, including the role of Ko-Ko in The Mikado.
 His diving skills led to his appearance in the aquatic show Marinella in July 1933.

 Early career

 Ladd's performance in The Mikado was seen by a talent scout.
-In August 1933 Ladd was one of a group of young "discoveries" signed to a long-term contract with Universal Pictures.
-The contract had options that could continue for seven years, but they were all in the studio's favour.
+In August 1933, Ladd was one of a group of young "discoveries" signed to a long-term contract with Universal Pictures.
+The contract had options that could continue for seven years, but they were all in the studio's favor.
 Ladd appeared unbilled in Once in a Lifetime (1932), but the studio eventually decided Ladd was too blond and too short, and it dropped him after six months.
 (All of Ladd's fellow "discoveries" eventually were dropped, including a young Tyrone Power.)

 At 20, Ladd graduated from high school on February 1, 1934.
 He worked in the advertising department of the San Fernando Sun Valley Record, becoming the newspaper's advertising manager.
 When the paper changed hands, Ladd lost his job.
 He sold cash registers and borrowed $150 to open his own hamburger and malt shop, across from his previous high school, which he called Tiny's Patio (his nickname at high school was Tiny), but he was unable to make a success of the shop.

 In another attempt to break into the film industry, Ladd went to work at Warner Bros. as a grip and stayed two years.
 He was injured falling off a scaffold and decided to quit.

 Ladd managed to save and borrow enough money to attend an acting school run by Ben Bard, who had taught him when he was under contract at Universal.
 Ladd appeared in several stage productions for Bard.
 Bard later claimed Ladd "was such a shy guy he just wouldn't speak up loud and strong.
-I had to get him to lower his voice too; it was too high.
+I had to get him to lower his voice, too; it was too high.
 I also insisted that he get himself a decent set of dentures."

 In 1936, Ladd played an unbilled role in Pigskin Parade.
-He had short-term stints at MGM and RKO and got regular professional acting work only when he turned to radio.
-Ladd had worked to develop a rich, deep voice ideal for that medium, and in 1936 he was signed by station KFWB as its sole radio actor.
+He had short-term stints at MGM and RKO, and got regular professional acting work only when he turned to radio.
+Ladd had worked to develop a rich, deep voice ideal for that medium, and in 1936, he was signed by station KFWB as its sole radio actor.
 He stayed for three years at KFWB, working as many as 20 shows per week.